 Application Procedures

-Required documents include transcripts from all colleges and universities an applicant has attended, contact information for three individuals (able to assess applicants' potential for graduate study) designated to provide letters of recommendation, and a statement of purpose.
+Required documents include transcripts from all colleges and universities an applicant has attended, contact information for three individuals who are able to assess an applicant's potential for graduate study designated to provide letters of recommendation, and a statement of purpose.

 Applicants should consult the Studio Art Graduate Bulletin on the School of Art, Art History, and Design website.
 No separate application is necessary for scholarships or teaching/research assistantships for studio art applicants.